 Resolution of banks

-The Resolution and Compulsory Dissolution of Credit Institutions Act (ZRPPB), which entered into force on 25 June 2016, transposes Directive 2014/59/EU establishing a framework for the recovery and resolution of credit institutions and investment firms (the BRRD) into Slovenian law, and sets out in detail the implementation of Regulation (EU) No 806/2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism and a Single Resolution Fund.
+The Resolution and Compulsory Winding-Up of Banks Act (RCWBA), which entered into force on 25 June 2016, transposes Directive 2014/59/EU establishing a framework for the recovery and resolution of credit institutions and investment firms (the BRRD) into Slovenian law, and sets out in detail the implementation of Regulation (EU) No 806/2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism and a Single Resolution Fund.

 Under the aforementioned law and Regulation (EU) No 806/2014, the Bank of Slovenia exercises powers and tasks in connection with resolution, other than the powers and tasks for which the Single Resolution Fund is competent and responsible in accordance with Regulation (EU) No 806/2014.